Faseehbutt/Clever-s-Strategy-Website/README.md

-# Clever Community - TradingView Indicators & Strategies
+# The Clever' Traders - TradingView Indicators & Strategies

 A modern, minimalistic, high-end animated website to showcase TradingView indicators and strategies.